Welcome to Rotary District 7570

 Speaker: Zone 33 RC Team

-Topic: Target Audience: District Membership Chairs, ICAs, DGs, DGEs, DGNs, DGNDs and any Rotarian interested in building membership When?
+Topic: Target Audience: District Membership Chairs, ICAs, DGs, DGEs, DGNs, DGNDs and any Rotarian interested in growing membership When?
 Third Monday of each month, 5:00 pm Eastern Time

 More info